World Leaders in undercover Operations

 Mark would go on to earn honors in his law degree before starting Warden Consulting in 1995.
 Working across all aspects of the business, he has overseen over 100 operations from sourcing, screening and training agents to operating, optimizing and securing the assignments.

-Ben (“Snake”), is a licensed private investigator with over 8 years experience in international fraud, surveillance and undercover operations.
-Ben brings true international experience to the company having operated the business in Amsterdam, New York, London and Mexico City.
-He holds a Bachelor of Commerce (BCom) degree from Victoria University in Wellington.
+General manager, Ben Van Leewarden, is a licensed private investigator with over 8 years experience in international fraud, surveillance and undercover operations.
+Ben brings true international experience to the company having operated the business in Amsterdam, New York, London.
+Ben runs the Mexico City office.
+He holds a Bachelor of Commerce (BCom).

 Andrea holds a BA (Hons) in Business Studies from the University of Westminster.
 He is fluent in Italian, French, Swedish, English, and Spanish.
 He has lived in Mexico for the last 25 years.
 Andrea's diverse skill set and global perspective are key assets for our international operations.